sbcshop/GatePi-4CH/README.md

      <img src="https://github.com/sbcshop/GatePi/blob/main/images/imgs10.JPG" />

 ### In Raspberry Pi
-All the things i written in the window part same this you need to do, in raspberry pi you need to run the this python file "Lora Home Automation.py".
+All the things i have written in the window part same this you need to do, in raspberry pi you need to run the python file "Lora Home Automation.py".
      <img src="https://github.com/sbcshop/GatePi/blob/main/images/imgs17.JPG" />

 ## Working